Different Types of Methylfolate: A Detailed Comparison

-NOTE: The comparisons above are based on the raw material ingredient amounts (which includes “free methylfolate”, salt & water content).
-If you are comparing two consumer products that are both labeling the “free methylfolate” only (methylfolate minus the salt & water content and are adding in an overage for potency loss, i.e. up to 32% in the case of amorphous based versions), then you can reasonably compare them as 1:1 (and not worry about needing to do any conversions yourself).
+NOTE: The comparisons above are based on the raw material ingredient amounts, which includes “free methylfolate,” as well as salt & water content.
+If you are comparing two consumer products that don’t label the salt & water content, you can compare them as 1:1.

-Merck has contracted with Nestlé Health Science–Pamlab, Inc. who creates a number of prescription versions of Metafolin® which are available today for patients in the USA.
+Merck has contracted with Nestlé Health Science–Pamlab, Inc., which creates a number of prescription versions of Metafolin® available for patients in the USA.
 Check out the prescription chart listing these.

 Generic / Racemic Mixtures